Academic Programs

 If a School employee or trustee is required to testify, provide information for, or otherwise participate in a legal dispute or proceeding to which the School is not a party, relating to a custody matter or otherwise, the School shall be entitled to recover from, at the School’s discretion, either or both parents, the School’s attorneys’ fees and costs incurred with such legal proceeding.
 This includes but is not limited to the cost of legal counsel as well as costs incurred by the School such as those associated with collecting documents and hiring substitute teachers or staff.

-In the absence of a court order to the contrary, the school strive to provide both parents with access to the academic records and to other school-related information regarding the child.
-If there is a court order specifying that no information is to be given, it is the responsibility of the parents to provide the school with an official copy of the court order.
+In the absence of a court order to the contrary, the school strives to provide both parents with access to the academic records and to other school-related information regarding their child(ren).
+If there is a court order specifying that no information is to be given or other restrictions placed on a parent, it is the responsibility of the parents to provide the school with an official copy of the court order detailing such restrictions.

 Report Card Grading